A person driving a tractor in the sunset

 Standard farming activities no deeper than 18 inches (45 cm) can be completed without written consent from South Bow.

-Farm vehicles and equipment can cross the pipeline right-of-way without written consent from TC Energy if they are being used to perform an agricultural activity like growing crops or raising livestock and their loaded axle weight and tire pressure are within the manufacturer’s approved limits and operating guidelines.
+Farm vehicles and equipment can cross the pipeline right-of-way without written consent from South Bow if they are being used to perform an agricultural activity like growing crops or raising livestock and their loaded axle weight and tire pressure are within the manufacturer’s approved limits and operating guidelines.

 PLANNING WORK THAT MIGHT REQUIRE WRITTEN CONSENT?